dennis-bell/merapar.com/careers/marcom.md

 - We invest in our human capital, we support development and career opportunities

-Are you that MarcCom Jack-of-all-trades that will enforce our team?
+Are you that MarCom Jack-of-all-trades that will enforce our team?
 Please click ‘Apply Now’ below!